ObenaufLab/CaTCH/README.txt

 ------------------------

 The merge is based on the Hamming distance between barcodes.
 That means that only substitutions are considered, no insertions or deletions.
-This step is quite slow.
+This step is very slow.
+It is up to your judgement to apply this step or not, as well as to choose the edit distance.

 Parameters:
 -----------